Skip to main content

 Overview of our Comfort Promise

-Above all, there is room for your child’s preferences and personality.
-Take a look at the suggestions for your child’s age group below and see how the Comfort Promise would work for your child.
+Most importantly, we care about your child’s preferences and personality.
+You can look at each age group below and see how the Comfort Promise can work for your child.

 1. Numbing the skin: We have special medications we can put on your child’s skin to help them not feel the needle poke as much.
 Your care team will recommend which medication to use based on your child’s procedure, age, weight and the location on the body where it will take place.